Identify Font from Image: Free Online Font Identifier Tool

 Identify Font from Image: Use Cases That Need Different Approaches

-Logos are the hardest case.
-Crop away the icon and isolate only the wordmark text.
+If you want to identify font from image for a logo, start by cropping away the icon and isolating only the wordmark text.
 Run the wordmark through the identifier.
 If the result feels close but not exact, compare the distinctive letters specifically: the a, g, and R in the brand name.
 A custom letter in a logo is usually one of these because they have the most visual variety across typefaces.

 For small logos or low-resolution brand assets, try to find the same brand’s name on a larger surface.
 A billboard photo, a high-res press kit image, or an official website header screenshot will all give the identifier more detail to work with.